raynamharris/IntegrativeProjectWT2015/README.md

 This project is organized into five main subdirectories:
 - [`scripts`](scripts): contains all the `knitr`-based R workflows for statistical analyses and data visualization (source code is in the `.Rmd` files, and `.md` files are used to visualize the code and the results
-- [`UNIXworkflow`](UNIXworkflow): contains and explanation and all the UNIX commands used to process the raw sequencing data
+- [`UNIXworkflow`](UNIXworkflow): contains and explanation and all the UNIX commands used to process the raw sequencing data on the Stampede cluster at the Texas Advanced Computing Facility
 - [`figures`](figures): all the figures created from the scripts
 - [`data`](data): all the input data and the results
 - [`docs`](docs): presentations generated using R

 This workflow below describes the order in which scripts are used to process and analyze behavioral data (part 1), RNA-seq data (part 2), electrophysiology data (part 3).
 Finally, the last step (part 4) was to integrate across all three levels of analysis.

-- **Part 1: Behavior**
+- **Part 1: Behavioral analysis**
 	- [scripts/01a_behavior_analysis](scripts/01a_behavior_analysis.md): behavior data wrangling, statistics, and data visualization
-- **Part 2.1: UNIX for RNA-seq**
+- **Part 2: RNA sequencing analysis**
-	-  UNIX workflow
-Initial processing of RNA sequencing was performed on the Stampede cluster at the Texas Advanced Computing Facility.
-My workflow for this is described in the 'UNIXworkflow' directory.
 	- [UNIXworkflow/00_rawdata](UNIXworkflow/00_rawdata.md): Download the data to scratch on Stampede with `00_gsaf_download.sh`.
 	- [UNIXworkflow/01_fastqc](UNIXworkflow/01_fastqc.md): Evaluate the quality of the reads using the program FastQC.
 	- [UNIXworkflow/02_filtrimreads](UNIXworkflow/02_filtrimreads.md): Filter low quality reads and trim adapters using the program cutadapt.
 	- [UNIXworkflow/03_fastqc](UNIXworkflow/03_fastqc.md): Evaluate the quality of the processed reads
 	- [UNIXworkflow04_kallisto](UNIXworkflow04_kallisto.md): Quantify transcript-level expression using Kallisto
-- **Part 2.2: R for RNA-seq**
 	- [scripts/00_kallistoCounts](scripts/00_kallistoCounts.md): converting the kallisto transcript counts to gene counts
 	- [scripts/02a_rnaseq_makedfs](scripts/02a_rnaseq_makedfs.md): wrangling the categorical data about the samples and the count data
 	- [scripts/02b_rnaseqALL](scripts/02b_rnaseqALL.md): analyzing all the RNA-seq data together
 	- [scripts/02c_rnaseqSubfield](scripts/02c_rnaseqSubfield.md): analyzing the data for each hippocampal subfield separately
 	- [scripts/02d_rnaseqAvoidance](scripts/02d_rnaseqAvoidance.md): combining the two yoked group and the two training groups before analyzing and then analyzing each subfield separately
 	- [scripts/02e_GO_MWU](scripts/02e_GO_MWU/GO_MWU.md_)** an analysis of gene ontology.
 Note: this directory contains scripts and data
-- **Part 3: Electrophysiology**
+- **Part 3: Electrophysiological analysis**
 	- [scripts/03_ephys](scripts/03_ephys.md): analysis of electrophysiology data
 - **Part 4: Integrative analysis**
 	- [scripts/04_integration](scripts/04_integration.md): correlations across levels, mostly using PCA data